paritytech/substrate/client/transaction-pool/README.md

 #### Rules & caveats

 - `provides` must not be empty
-- transactions with overlap in `provides` tags are mutually exclusive
+- transactions with an overlap in `provides` tags are mutually exclusive
 - checking validity of transaction that `requires` tag `A` after including transaction that provides that tag must not return `A` in `requires` again
 - runtime developers should avoid re-using `provides` tag (i.e. it should be unique)